SyedDanialImtiaz/Alien-vs-Zombie-PF/PART1.md

 ## Contributions

-List down the contribution of each group members.

-For example:

-### Tony Stark
+### Syed Danial Imtiaz Bin Syed Abdul Rahim

 1. Randomly generate game board.
-2. *add more*

-### Steve Rogers

-1. Zombie movement and attack behaviour.
-2. *add more*

-### Dr. Strange

-1. Implement all game objects.
-2. *add more*
+2. Making user able to customize game board size

+### Hilman Danish Bin Hamka

+1. Make the Character class for Alien and zombie
+2. contributing in cleaning the code

+### Adam Bin Azmanhazim

+1. Recording the demo video
+2. making the code look clean

 ## Problems Encountered & Solutions

 Describe the problems encountered and provide the solutions / plan for the solutions.